4.7. Image Classes¶

 'Illuminance'

-4.8.14.
+4.7.14.
 Image Presets¶

-Below you can find different images presets.
+Below you can find different image presets.

-As for the image classes, a specification of either the s
+As for the image classes, a specification of either the s or extent geometry parameter is

 mandatory.